ndenStanford/ml-mesh/projects/docs/02_compile.md

 The following `docker compose` services are typically associated with a project's `compile`
 component:
 - `compile`
-  - contains build section of compilation image
-- `compile-download-model`
-  - step 1 of the compile pipeline - used to download uncompiled model artifact
-- `compile-compile-model`
-  - step 2 of the compile pipeline - used to compile model artifact
-- `compile-validate-model`
-  - step 3 of the compile pipeline - used to validate compiled model artifact
-- `compile-upload-model`
-  - step 4 of the compile pipeline - used to upload compiled & validated model artifact
 - `compile-unit`
    - used to run `unit` test suite
 - `compile-integration` (optional)